 The training day event has been organised by the Business Archives Council of Scotland (BACS) and the Archives and Records Association (ARA) Scotland.
 It will explore digital business records, their management and access by users.
 The day will also include the Business Archives Council for Scotland (BACS) AGM.

-The event is being hosted by Standard Life and will take place on Tuesday 15th November in their offices at Standard Life House, 30 Lothian Road, Edinburgh, EH1 2DH.
-Click here to download the programme for BACS AGM 2016.
+The event was hosted by Standard Life and took place on Tuesday 15th November in their offices at Standard Life House, Edinburgh.

 Working Lives Recorded (November 2015)

 The Business Archives Council for Scotland (BACS) hosted a training day event 'Working Lives Recorded: Case Studies and Best Practice in Oral Histories' on Friday 20th November 2015, which explored oral histories and memories from the work place, and the presence of oral history recordings in business archives.
 The event took place in the Scottish Oral History Centre, University of Strathclyde Library.

 The annual Joan Auld Lecture, founded in memory of Dundee's first University Archivist, was given by Professor Arthur McIvor, Director of the Scottish Oral History Centre, University of Strathclyde on the subject of 'Reconstructing Mining Industry Lives: Oral Narratives from Scottish Coal Mining'.

 Scottish Business and Industrial History Conference (April 2015)